learn-co-curriculum/dsc-pipelines-lab-v2-1/README.md

                           cv=5)
 ```

-After defining the grid values and the grid search criteria, all that is left to do is fit it to training data and then score the test set.
-Do it below:
+After defining the grid values and the grid search criteria, all that is left to do is fit the model to training data and then score the test set.
+Do this below:

 ```python